Gremious/StS-DefaultModBase/README.md

 https://github.com/daviscook477/BaseMod/wiki

 This base itself isn't going to help you code or anything!!
-While I have been put comments notating what does what, this is s just a nice starting point if You need a place to start learning from that's not an absolute empty canvas or an overly-complicated, difficult to understand mod; If you don't wanna create mods from scratch all the time and would rather just rename a few things;
+While I have been put comments notating what does what, this is just a nice starting point if You need a place to start learning from that's not an absolute empty canvas, or an overly-complicated, difficult to understand mod.
+But you still need to learn how the in-game code works and how to piece things together on your own. (i.e. this base will show you where to put the code for double-tap, but not what it is/how to write it/how it works.
+Look up the actual cards and backward-engeneer them for that.)

 Feel free to use this in any way you like, of course.